 Eccles TheaterBack to Top of List

+Brand spanking new and quite a sight to see, this performing arts theater books everything from Broadway musicals to bluegrass bands to big name comedians.
 Be sure to take in the star-speckled ceiling after finding your seat, and head to Fireside on Regent Street for artisanal pizza and drinks after the show.

 Designed by renowned architect Moshe Safdie, the downtown library is a gorgeous place to read, relax, catch up on emails, browse books and zines, see an art exhibit, and admire sweeping views of the city.